Applying the agreed removal criteria to particular cases

 Where allegations of misconduct are the main concern, a decision to agree removal will need to take into account the overall seriousness of the misconduct.

-Where the misconduct is so serious that it’s fundamentally incompatible with being a registered professional, the Assistant Registrar is unlikely to agree removal.
+Where the misconduct is so serious that the person is likely to receive a striking-off order, the Assistant Registrar is unlikely to agree removal.
 The Assistant Registrar will take into account our guidance on seriousness, (particularly our guidance on concerns that are more difficult to put right) as well as our guidance on sanctions, when making their decision.

 Agreed removal is unlikely to be appropriate where the concerns involve: